davidcc73/P4-SFC-SDN/README.md

 * Associates 1 color to each data flow.
 * Creates numbered and colored arrows between nodes, to specify their direction.
 * Path changes.
-* Fails to represent at the same time 2 egdes with the same direction between the same nodes.

 ![Topology Visualizer](images/Topology_Visualizer.png "Topology Visualizer")

 ## Mininet